drtomonroe/drtomonroe.github.io/research_overview/index.md

   <div style="flex: 1;">
     <ul>
+      <li> <strong>Identifying candidate variants through statistical inference.</strong>
-      <li><strong>Statistical inference to identify candidate variants.</strong> Rationally designed drugs with a strong basis in human genetics have repeatedly been proven to be more likely to gain FDA approval.
-Therefore, we focus our attention on discovering novel genetic components of disease.
-The goal is to identify highly penetrant variants passed down within families, and separately, to look for inflation of common variants in more common diseases.
-We are especially interested in how rare and common genetic variants interact to modify disease, and how cumulative genetic burden amounts to a continuum of causality.</li>
+        Experimental therapies supported by human genetic evidence are more likely to progress to the clinical.
+We therefore use family- and population-based genetic analyses to discover variants that contribute to cardiovascular disease.
+We seek both rare, highly penetrant variants that segregate within families and common variants associated with complex forms of disease.
+We are particularly interested in how rare and common variants interact, and how their cumulative effects produce a continuum of genetic risk. </li>
       <br>
     </ul>
   </div>